 They didn’t nap at all for two days and then we endured six hours home in the car.
 I have heard others tell of similar experiences with this aged child.
 If you’re not sure how your child will do you might want to wait until he or she is a little older.

-Our camping trips this year have gone much better.
+Our camping trips this year have gone much better, because we often consult the Good Sam website for good camping sites.
 The boys are still sleeping in their cribs at home, but we recently bought an RV.
 My husband slept with one boy in one bed, and I slept with the other boy in a different bed.

 They still went to bed much later than normal (after dark) and refused to take a nap, but there was no crying and they had a lot of fun.
 Two days is all they can handle with that little sleep, but they did great.
 We have gone on two two-day trips this summer and they slept very well (although I can’t say we did).